 Trucking companies are also one of the common causes of truck accidents in Atlanta.
 Some are small operations with loose rules.
 Others are national motor carriers without accountability.
 These companies hire or contract truck drivers to haul cargo for them.
 Truck companies must abide by the laws and regulations that are designed to protect the public.
 Truck accidents are inevitable when truck companies cut corners to save money.

-Skilled truck accident attorneys understand how to prove that trucking companies cut corners.
+Skilled Atlanta truck accident lawyers understand how to prove that trucking companies cut corners.
 If you can prove that, you can recover compensation from the trucking company, in addition to the truck driver.

 Trucking companies must do the following: